Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/01-lakehouse.md

 3. Use the **&#9655; Run (2)** button to run the query and view the **Results (3)**, which should show the total revenue for each product.

-## Create a visual query
+### Task 6: Create a visual query

-While many data professionals are familiar with SQL, data analysts with Power BI experience can apply their Power Query skills to create visual queries.
+In this task, you’ll explore how to perform data transformation and analysis using a no-code, visual experience through Power Query in Microsoft Fabric.
+This method is especially useful for users who are comfortable with tools like Power BI but may not be fluent in SQL.

 1. On the toolbar, expand the **New SQL query (1)** option and select **New visual query (2)**.